Biden to meet with baby formula makers on easing shortage

 Associated Press

-WASHINGTON (AP) — President Joe Biden is set to meet with infant formula manufacturers as his administration works to ease nationwide shortages by importing foreign supplies and using the Defense Production Act to speed domestic production.
-The White House said a third round of formula shipments from overseas will begin next week, this time from producer Kendamil.
+The White House said a third round of formula shipments from overseas will begin next week, this time from producer Kendamil in Britain.
+Shipments from Bubs Australia will be delivered next week as well.

 The White House said Biden would host a roundtable Wednesday with leaders of manufacturers ByHeart, Bubs Australia, Reckitt, Perrigo Co. and Gerber.
 The list is notable for the absence of Abbott Nutrition, whose Michigan plant was shut down in February over safety concerns, sparking the shortage in the United States.